MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/input-data-concepts.md

 To be ingested into the graph, your input data must be correctly formatted as a TSV file.

+DocumentId is unique for a datasource.
+But there can be documents with same document id across datasources.
+If new paylod is ingested with existing documentId, then the content of documentId in the graph would be overwrittten with the new payload.

 > [!TIP]
 > Do not ingest more data into the Enterprise Graph platform than you need to power the use-cases you are trying to enable.